-- Section 75(3)(a) of the Resource Management Act 1991 requires that the PDP give effect to the NPS-HPL; and - b The NPS-HPL places restrictions on urban and rural-lifestyle rezonings, and subdivision, of "highly productive land", which includes land that has been identified as Land Use Capability Class 2 (LUC2).
+a Section 75(3)(a) of the Resource Management Act 1991 requires that the PDP give effect to the NPS-HPL; and b The NPS-HPL places restrictions on urban and rural-lifestyle rezonings, and subdivision, of "highly productive land", which includes land that has been identified as Land Use Capability Class 2 (LUC2).

-The Submitter therefore accepts that those restrictions are a relevant consideration in the PDP planning process, and accordingly, the Panel's consideration of submissions.
+The Submitters therefore accept that those restrictions are a relevant consideration in the PDP planning process, and accordingly, the Panel's consideration of submissions.